-In this paper, we studied the performance of alternative delay estimators in the $M_t/GI/s$ and $M_t/GI/s + GI$ queueing models, which have a nonhomogeneous Poisson process.
-We concentrated on the HOL estimator, which is equal to the elapsed delay of the customer at the head of the line, at the time of arrival.
-We did so with the understanding, based on our previous work, that results for HOL should apply equally well to the delay of the last customer to enter service (LES).
+In this paper, we studied the performance of alternative delay estimators in the $M_t/GI/s$ and $M_t/GI/s+GI$ queueing models, which have a non-homogeneous Poisson process.
+We concentrated on the HOL estimator, which is equal to the elapsed delay of the customer at the HOL, at the time of arrival.
+We did so with the understanding, based on our previous work, that results for HOL should apply equally well to the delay of the LES.
 A main conclusion is that the performance of these delay-history-based delay estimators can degrade in face of time-varying arrivals, which often occurs in practice; that is dramatically shown in Figure 2.

-As a consequence, we developed refinements of HOL, in particular, HOLr in (4.2) for $M_t/GI/s$ and QLh in (8.5) for $M_t/GI/s + GI$ .
-Simulation experiments in §6 and §9 showed that these estimators effectively cope with both time-varying arrivals and non-exponential service-time and abandon-time distributions.
-We also established analytical results supporting HOLr in §5.
-We quantified the difference in performance between QL and HOLr and found that the ratio of their respective MSE's is roughly equal to 2, especially for high values of the traffic intensity, $\rho$ ; see (5.6).
+As a consequence, we developed refinements of HOL, in particular, HOL_r in (7) for $M_t/GI/s$ and QL_h in (24) for $M_t/GI/s+GI$.
+Simulation experiments in sections 6 and 9 showed that these estimators effectively cope with both time-varying arrivals and non-exponential service-time and abandon-time distributions.
+We also established analytical results supporting HOL_r in section 5.
+We quantified the difference in performance between QL and HOL_r and found that the ratio of their respective MSE's is roughly equal to 2, especially for high values of the traffic intensity, ρ ; see (13).

-However, the new refined estimators lose some of their appeal compared to the simple HOL and LES estimators, because they require information about the model, in particular, the arrival-rate function and the mean time between successive departures.
-Hence, in §7 we proposed ways to estimate the required information.
+However, the new refined estimators lose some of their appeal compared with the simple HOL and LES estimators, because they require information about the model, in particular, the arrival-rate function and the mean time between successive departures.
+Hence, in section 7 we proposed ways to estimate the required information.
 Even if we rely on real-time estimation of the mean time between successive departures, we showed that we can obtain suitably accurate estimates without requiring that the observation interval be too long.
-Table 3 shows that the $HOL_r$ estimator remains effective even if the information is known imperfectly.
+Table 3 shows that the HOL_r estimator remains effective even if the information is known imperfectly.

-Our general strategy for creating the refined HOL estimators has been to approximate the mean conditional delay, given the observed HOL delay by (i) approximating the queue length, given the observed HOL delay, and (ii) approximating the expected delay given the queue length.
-As a consequence, direct queue-length-based delay estimators should be preferred if the queue length is known.
-However, in §1.2 we observed that there are complex service systems such as Web chat and ticket queues for which the queue length is not known.
+Our general strategy for creating the refined HOL estimators has been to approximate the mean conditional delay, given the observed HOL delay by (i) approximating the QL, given the observed HOL delay, and (ii) approximating the expected delay given the QL.
+As a consequence, direct QL-based delay estimators should be preferred if the QL is known.
+However, in section 1.2 we observed that there are complex service systems such as web chat and ticket queues for which the QL is not known.

-Acknowledgments.
+Acknowledgments

-This research was supported by NSF grants DMI-0457095 and CMMI 0948190.
+This research was supported by NSF Grants DMI-0457095 and CMMI 0948190.